 - Complete plagiarism

-This is inserting phrases from other people’s writing into your sentences, working as a kind of patchwork.
+Patchwork or mosaic plagiarism is inserting phrases from other people’s writing into your sentences, working as a kind of patchwork.
 It is harder to detect, as plagiarists can make the parts that were copied seem very natural and incidental.
 However, it is another form of dishonesty.